f18m/cmonitor/README.md

 1) [baremetal1](https://f18m.github.io/nmon-cgroup-aware/examples/baremetal1.html):
-   example of graph generated with the performance stats collected from a physical server running Ubuntu 18.04; in this case the `njmon_collector` was running inside the default "user.slice" cgroup so both "CGroup" and "Baremetal" graphs are present;
+   example of graph generated with the performance stats collected from a physical server running Ubuntu 18.04; the `njmon_collector` utility was running inside the default "user.slice" cgroup so both "CGroup" and "Baremetal" graphs are present;
 2) [docker_centos7_collecting_baremetal_stats](https://f18m.github.io/nmon-cgroup-aware/examples/docker-centos7-collecting-baremetal-stats.html):
    example of graph generated with the performance stats collected from a physical server from inside a Docker container;